CraigFreeze/CSE_341_Final_Project/README.md

 7. Implement authentication in routes
 8. Organize CRUD in routes
 9. Adided Swagger and Server Tests
-10.Aided in Fixing Production code in render
+10. Aided in Fixing Production code in render

 Jan Zander